GrahamDumpleton/mod_wsgi/win32/README.rst

 You may also have problems with using Python 2.6 or Python 2.7 binaries, which were compiled with the Microsoft VC9 C/C++ compiler, with a version of Apache 2.4 compiled with the Microsoft VC10 C/C++ compiler.

+The problem is that Apache Lounge, whose Apache binaries have been used up until this point, has stopped making available versions of Apache compiled with a VC9 compiler.
+This means that if you hadn't managed to download a Win32 VC9 version of Apache at some time in the past, you technically can't use mod_wsgi on Windows with Python 2.6 or Python 2.7 any more as you can't get the right version of an Apache binary.

+See further comments below though about a possible way of running Python 2.6 and Python 2.7 using a Win64 VC10 version of Apache.
+This is not gauranteed to work though as explained below.

 Using the pre-compiled binaries
 -------------------------------